Dh9nush/Dh9nush/Readme.md

 - Pancard Tamper Detector
      - Link:
-     - This project is based on Computer Vision ,detects whether pancard  has been tampered ir not
+     - This project is based on Computer Vision ,detects whether pancard  has been tampered or not
      - Interface is made using streamlit framework and deployed on heroku.